Thank you Brianna, for those grounding words of recognition and acknowledgement.

-We can make public space more accessible and innovative – and we need to explore ways to offer residential and practise enticements to make it possible for medical professionals to live and work in Victoria.
+We can make public space more accessible and innovative – and we need to explore ways to offer residential and practice enticements to make it possible for medical professionals to live and work in Victoria.

 Our local economy is strong, thanks to investors like Suzanne, and nothing to which we aspire happens without that strong engine.